Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 Don't wait any longer, call 866-535-9515 or submit your case for review today!

 Please check back here regularly.
-This will be the most up-to-date page on the internet regarding hair relaxer litigation.
+This will be the most up-to-date page regarding hair relaxer litigation.

 We will continue providing updates on the hair relaxer cancer lawsuit, where thousands of federal lawsuits have been consolidated into multidistrict litigation (MDL) in the Northern District of Illinois before Judge Mary Rowland.
 We anticipate thousands of new chemical hair straightener lawsuits will still be filed over the coming year.

 This should continue to be one of the fastest-growing mass torts.
-The hair relaxer lawsuit is extremely strong as L'Oreal USA has a large market share.
+The hair relaxer lawsuit is powerful as L'Oreal USA has a significant market share.
 There is a growing body of scientific research and published studies linking uterine cancer to hair relaxer use.
 More scientific literature continues to be published on the toxic chemicals in hair relaxer products.

 Further, plaintiff lawyers believe chemical hair straightener brands have long known that endocrine-disrupting chemicals in their products, such as phthalates, metals, and parabens, are known carcinogens (chemicals that cause cancer).

 Because brands such as L'Oreal failed to provide a warning that the use of such products could cause uterine cancer, they should be held responsible for the medical conditions their users now face.
-The link between hair relaxers and uterine cancer is extremely strong.
+The link between hair relaxers and uterine cancer is powerful.

 Here are the latest developments in the hair straightener uterine cancer lawsuits: